 In my opinion, until you’ve tried a dish where it’s actually from, then you can’t say you’ve truly had it.
 It’s like saying you’ve experienced the beauty of a Santorini sunset from looking at a postcard.

-As expected, my love for Greek cuisine grew exponentially after visiting Athens and Santorini.
+As expected, my love for Greek food grew exponentially after visiting Athens and Santorini.
 I’ve had a lot of amazing Greek food in my life but every Greek dish I knew tastes even better in Greece.

 If you want to experience the best of Greek cuisine, then this article will show you twenty of the most delicious Greek foods to look out for.